Types of support needed

 John O’Regan, e-Learning lead teacher Hampden Street School, describes their system for technical support.
 Key to its success is the connection between the technician, who is also a teacher, and the staff.
 A clear understanding of the needs of students and teachers ensures the infrastructure is built and supported to meet the needs of those using it.

-Effective technical support is provided through creating:
+Effective technical support is provided by creating:

 - a centralised approach to logging and tracking issues